Have kids reflect on their moods and the choices that follow.

 Help Kids Regulate Mood

-Ask students to think about a time when they said, "I don't want to" or "I won't."
-Did they talk themselves into making a healthy choice?
+Ask students to think about a time when they said, "I don't want to."
+If they were in the same situation again, what healthy choice could they make?

-Today we talked about how your mood can tell you to say "I don't want to" or "I won't."
+Today we talked about how your mood can make you think "I don't want to."
 Next, we will learn how self-talk can help you motivate your mood.

 Time: 20 Minutes